Marketing Ideas

-How to generate buzz at big events (without official sponsorship) 🥁
+How to generate buzz at big events (without a booth or sponsorship) 🥁

 28 unconventional ways to make noise at conferences